WodenWang820118/ng-gtm-site/README.md

 ## YouTube video tracking

 Please follow the documentation in the [YouTube Player API Reference for iframe Embeds](https://developers.google.com/youtube/iframe_api_reference) to set up YouTube video tracking.
 The project utilizes Angular's [youtube-player component](https://github.com/angular/components) to streamline the integration process.

+### Enhanced measurement

-However, due to CORS policy restrictions, the YouTube iframe is unable to perform `postMessage` actions and use [enhanced measurement](https://support.google.com/analytics/answer/9216061?hl=en) to transmit data to the data layer.
+Due to CORS policy restrictions, the YouTube iframe is unable to perform `postMessage` actions and use [enhanced measurement](https://support.google.com/analytics/answer/9216061?hl=en) to transmit data to the data layer.
 To address this, it is necessary to modify the Content Security Policy (CSP) to permit these actions from the YouTube iframe.
 For detailed guidance on configuring CSP, please refer to the [Content Security Policy (CSP) documentation](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP).

+### Data stream differentiation issue

+The enhanced measurement is unable to [differentiate data streams](#data-streams-differentiation).
+To address this, the project implements events manually according to API.
+The details are in the `services/youtube/youtube.service.ts` file.

 ## Consent mode v2